 Taking into account the reports issued by FinCEN since the Corporate Transparency Act (CTA) went into effect on January 1, 2024, it establishes that a reporting company must submit a BOI report identifying each of its beneficial owners.
 The report must provide the full legal name, date of birth, residential address, a unique identification number (such as a driver’s license or passport), and an image of the document containing the unique identification number, for each of the effective beneficiaries.

 Companies that existed before January 1, 2024 will have one year to submit their first report.
-Companies incorporated on or after January 1, 2024 must submit their first report within thirty days after their incorporation.
+Companies incorporated on or after January 1, 2024 must submit their first report within ninety days after their incorporation.

 FinCEN will compile BOI reporting information from reporting companies into a massive database.
 Under its proposed access rule, FinCEN will make BOI report data available to U.S. authorities, U.S. banks, and certain foreign law enforcement agencies for the purpose of combating money laundering and terrorist financing.